 This course is designed to give individualized instruction in the art of singing.
 Emphasis is on individual vocal development, solo singing and sight singing.
+Varieties of musical selections including Broadway show tunes, current popular songs as well as classical vocal repertoire are used to teach singing skills and vocal techniques.
 This course may be taken more than once.